 Summer is a great time to experience Mt.
-Hood as well with many summer events as well as camping, hiking and climbing offered in its peaks!
+Hood as well with camping, hiking, climbing and special events.

 There are many ways you can camp in Mt.
-Hood’s national forest.
-In fact there are so many campgrounds and ways its best you explore for yourself below:
+Hood’s National Forest:

 In Mt.
 Hood there are roughly 1000 miles of trails throughout the National Forest that are open for hiking.
-For all the great day hikes please feel free to visit the National Forest Site here.
-However, if you are interested in some of the more popular ones read a quick expert below:
+For a list of day hikes you can visit the National Forest Site.
+Below you will find a summary of some of the more popular ones:

-- Copper Spur: Hike starts from Cloud Cap on the mountains northeast.
-The trail offers summer views down to Eliot Glacier and a mix of seracs and crevasses.
+- Cooper Spur: This hike starts from Cloud Cap on the northeast mountains.
+The trail offers summer views down to Elliot Glacier and a mix of seracs and crevasses.

-- Elk Meadows: On the east side of Mt.
-Hood that includes a scenic hike up gnarl Ridge.
+- Elk Meadows: This is located on the east side of Mt.
+Hood and includes a scenic hike up Gnarl Ridge.

-- Mirror Lake: One of the busiest trails but for good reason.
-It leas to a lake that reflects Mount Hood and has open slopes that are covered with beautiful vegetation such as huckleberries.
+- Mirror Lake: This is one of the busiest trails but for good reason.
+It leads to a lake that reflects Mount Hood and has open slopes that are covered with beautiful vegetation such as huckleberries.

-- Paradise Park: The route routes through several big glacial stream canons as well as meadows of wildflowers.
+- Paradise Park: The route travels through several big glacial stream canyons as well as meadows of wildflowers.

-- Timothy Lake: This trail is 13 miles long but within it contains an amazing amount of variety in terrain and activities.
+- Timothy Lake: This trail is 13 miles long and contains an amazing amount of variety in regard to terrain and activities.

-- Yocum Ridge: This 17 mile trail leads you to view Sandy Glacier and Ramona Falls – the most scenic waterfall in the forest.
+- Yocum Ridge: This 17-mile trail leads you to views of Sandy Glacier and Ramona Falls, arguably the most scenic waterfall in the forest.

 While Mt Hood offers some amazing hiking no trail will allow you to summit the mountain at the 11,249 ft peak.
-Getting to that point requires some challenges and climbing that are out of the reach of some outdoor enthusiast.
-Still about 10,000 each year attempt to climb Mount Hood.
+Getting to that point requires some challenges and expert climbing that are out of the reach of some outdoor enthusiast.
+Still about 10,000 people each year attempt to climb Mount Hood.
 The climbs range in difficulty from class 2 to class 5.9+.
-Even the easier climb route is quite technical with crevasses falling rocks and other elements that require ropes, axes crampons and other gear.
-Climbing this mountain is not for inexperienced.
-As of 2002 more then 130 people have died trying to climb Mount Hood.
-This is a stark reminder of how even some of the funnest things can result in personal injury related accidents.
+Even the easier climb route is quite technical with crevasses, falling rocks and other elements that require ropes, axes, crampons and other gear.
+Climbing this mountain is not for the inexperienced.
+As of 2002, more then 130 people have died trying to climb Mount Hood.